strophe/strophe.im/libstrophe/index.markdown

 # Author

-[Jack Moffitt](http://metajack.im) is the original author and current maintainer of libstrophe.
+libstrophe was originally created by [Jack Moffitt](http://metajack.im) and has been maintained by the community since 2014.